performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

    Values <#LE17322-PARENT>`__, covers some uncommon scenarios that may compromise performance metric integrity over the short term.

-PCPnaming conventionsMany of the utilities provided with PCP conform to a common set of naming and syntactic conventions for command line arguments and options.
+Many of the utilities provided with PCP conform to a common set of naming and syntactic conventions for command line arguments and options.
 This section outlines these conventions and their meaning.
 The options may be generally assumed to be honored for all